 Click the Add button to add a new remote queue manager connection.
+After adding a new connection, you can verify it.
+See Verifying Remote Manager Connections.

 To update or delete existing remote queue managers, select them, and click either the Modify or Delete button.
+To learn how to import and export remote manager definitions, see Importing and Exporting Remote Managers.